Validark/rbx-safe-types/README.md

+# rbx-safe-types
+This is a drop-in replacement for rbx-types.

 # How to use
+0) Install via the command: `npm install rbx-safe-types`

-1. Drag the .d.ts files from this library's include folder to rbx-types' include folder.
+1) Drag the .d.ts files from this library's include folder to rbx-types' include folder.
 Overwrite the files in there, since these files are the only ones that should used by the transpiler and your project.

-2. Restart VSCode by pressing (Ctrl+Shift+P) and selecting Reload Window
+2) Restart VSCode by pressing (Ctrl+Shift+P) and selecting Reload Window

-3. Enjoy!
+3) Enjoy!

-# rbx-safe-types
+# Advantages
-Generates a roblox.d.ts file from a combination of handwritten .d.ts files and generated data from Roblox's API dump.

-Differences between this and mainstream rbx-types:
+Advantages of using rbx-safe-types over rbx-types:

 - rbx-safe-types allows type narrowing via ClassName
 	```ts